This page provides the latest information on hemp legislation and regulations for

 Take Action for Hemp Farming in Colorado

 Please click here to check to see if there are any action alerts to write or call in support of state hemp legislation in this state.

-Click here to make a donation to support our lobbying efforts.
+Click here to make a donation to support bringing back hemp farming.

 The Colorado Department of Agriculture (CDA) has proposed revisions to existing hemp regulations including a fee increase and a number of rule changes.
 The CDA will hold public hearings on January 23, 2015 at 10:00 am in Broomfield, CO according to the notice of public rulemaking.